 When looking for high-quality dark chocolate with the least amount of net carbs, opt for products with over 75% cacao.
 I personally don't mind a small amount of added sugar but avoid products containing certain sugar alcohols which raise blood sugar (sorbitol, maltitol, etc.) which tend to be added in large quantities.
 If you can, find products free of unnecessary additives.
 Small amounts of soy lecithin are acceptable, unless you suffer from soy allergies.

-Other Sweeteners - Mostly Avoid
+Other Sweeteners - Avoid for Keto

 Although fruits and fresh fruit juices should be avoided on very low-carb diets, you can use them in small quantities to sweeten yogurt or smoothies.

 Not all berries are the same.
 While blackberries, raspberries and strawberries have the least amount of net carbs (6-8 g per cup), blueberries contain more than twice the amount of net carbs.

 Although some people can metabolise carbs well, most of us are not as fortunate.
 If you are insulin resistant, you will most likely store any excess carbs as body fat.